 There is a slight male predominance, with a male-to-female ratio of 1.1:1.
-Some sarcomas demonstrate a distinct male predominance, such as desmoplastic small round cell tumor.
+Some sarcomas, such as desmoplastic small round cell tumor, demonstrate a distinct male predominance.

 Studies in large cohorts of patients demonstrate that the race distribution of soft-tissue sarcomas mirrors that of the American population (86% Caucasian, 10% African American, 1% Asian American, and 3% other).
-Some sarcomas are distinctly unusual in African-American and Asian populations, such as Ewing sarcoma.
+Some sarcomas, such as Ewing sarcoma, are distinctly unusual in African-American and Asian populations.

 Besides issues of ethnicity and the frequency of specific cancers, there are not strong data to indicate a geographical bias in the development of sarcomas.

-In the majority of cases of patients with soft-tissue sarcoma, no specific etiologic agent is identifiable.
+In the majority of soft-tissue sarcoma cases, no specific etiologic agent is identifiable.
 However, a number of predisposing factors have been recognized, which are discussed below.

 Soft-tissue sarcomas are recognized to originate in radiation fields following therapeutic irradiation for a variety of malignancies.
 Frequently, they are seen in the lower-dose regions at the edge of the radiation target volume.
-By definition, radiation-induced sarcomas arise no sooner than 3 years after radiation therapy and often develop decades later; the median time from radiation to development of a soft tissue sarcoma is 8 to 10 years.
-The majority of these sarcomas are high-grade lesions (90%), and high-grade undifferentiated pleomorphic sarcoma (formerly termed MFH, malignant fibrous histiocytoma) is a predominant histology.
+By definition, radiation-induced sarcomas arise no sooner than 3 years after radiation therapy and often develop decades later; the median time from radiation to development of a soft-tissue sarcoma is 8 to 10 years.
+The majority of these sarcomas are high-grade lesions (90%), and high-grade undifferentiated pleomorphic sarcoma is a predominant histology.
 Osteosarcoma, angiosarcoma, and other histologic subtypes have also been reported.

 Exposure to various chemicals in specific occupations or situations has been linked with the development of soft-tissue sarcoma.
 These chemicals include the phenoxyacetic acids (forestry and agriculture workers), chlorophenols (sawmill workers), vinyl chloride (individuals working with this gas, used in making plastics and as a refrigerant), and arsenic (vineyard workers).

 Soft-tissue sarcomas have been reported after previous exposure to alkylating chemotherapeutic agents, most commonly after treatment of pediatric acute lymphocytic leukemia.
-The drugs implicated include cyclophosphamide, melphalan (Alkeran), procarbazine (Matulane), nitrosoureas, and chlorambucil (Leukeran).
+The drugs implicated include cyclophosphamide, melphalan, procarbazine, nitrosoureas, and chlorambucil.
 The relative risk of sarcoma appears to increase with cumulative drug exposure.

 Soft-tissue sarcomas have been noted to arise in the chronically lymphedematous arms of women treated with radical mastectomy for breast cancer (Stewart-Treves syndrome).
 Lower-extremity lymphangiosarcomas have also been observed in patients with congenital lymphedema or filariasis complicated by chronic lymphedema.